shchoi/visualheart.task8/ImprovingGraphs.md

     - The graphs are colorful and contain a lot of data
     - I am having a little trouble figuring out what the graph is showing.
     - The legend is just numbers 1-5.
 I'm not sure what these numbers correspond to.
+    - Spoke with quakers and now understand what the graph is showing
+    - The quakers need help figuring out how to obtain the k and mu value from these graphs
   - **Code Readability**
     - Should add comments and headers to the code; what it does and what to expect as an output
     - Should add estimated waiting times